celskeggs/eyeware/README.md

 Alternatively, you can generate a passphrase using a computer.
 This is strongly [cautioned against](http://world.std.com/~reinhold/dicewarefaq.html#computer) but should be sound if properly done.
 The Diceware author recommends using a slightly longer list (8192 words, to make it a whole power of two) for computer generation; `eyeware8k` (also found in the files above) was created for this purpose.

-**Do not use the passphrase generation method described below unless you fully understand what you are doing!**

 On Linux, one may run the command `shuf --random-source=/dev/random -r -n 6 < eyeware8k` to obtain a 6-word passphrase from the file "eyeware8k".
 The source of randomness here is the special file `/dev/random`, a random number generator built into the Linux kernel.
 It is considered [fully reliable](https://wiki.archlinux.org/index.php/Random_number_generation) for cryptographic generation.